superflows-dev/sf-nav/README.md

 ## Development & Quality Control

-Test driven development approach with a focus on maintaining 100 percent unit test code coverage for the main workflow
+Test driven development approach with a focus on maintaining 100 percent unit test code coverage for the main workflow is the methodology of working.

 <br />